 The best video doorbells you can buy today

 The Nest Hello takes the top honors as the best video doorbell overall, as it produced the best-looking video we've yet seen from one of these devices, and its microphone and speaker were excellent, too.
-The Nest Hello can also recognize people's faces, and announce them via a Google Assistant compatible device when they come to your door.
+This is one smart video doorbell, too: The Nest Hello can also recognize people's faces, and announce them via a Google Assistant compatible device when they come to your door.
 (It also works with Alexa).

 While the Hello needs a hardwired connection, it continuously records video, so you'll never miss an event.
 You can also set up specific zones, so you'll only be notified when a person or object appears in that area of the frame.
 To get most of these features, you'll need to subscribe to the Nest Aware service (starting at $6/month or $60 year for 30 days of video), but they're worth it.

 Read our full Nest Hello review.

 Because it can run entirely on battery power, the Ring Video Doorbell 3 and the Ring Video Doorbell 3 Plus is the best video doorbell for homes or locations where there isn't already power.
 But the reason Ring's video doorbells also rank so high is that they can also run using a hardwired connection, making it very versatile.

 This 1080p doorbell camera offers good customization for motion alerts, although it's not as robust as the Ring Pro's.
 However, you still get the same ability to share videos with neighbors, as well as Ring's affordable video-storage fees.
 The Ring Video Doorbell 3 Plus also offers a feature called Pre-roll, which allows you to see the four seconds of video prior to a motion event.
 It's not as effective as similar features found on the Nest Hello and Arlo video doorbells, but Ring's is the only one that also works using battery power.

 Read our full Ring Video Doorbell 3 Plus review.